 Our research activities have impacted nationally and internationally through a diverse range of projects ranging from slavery and trafficking, to the Hillsborough disaster, offender reintegration and desistance, and the role of judges in post-conflict settings.

 We enjoy excellent external relationships with the legal profession, reflected in the Judge in Residence programme through which a High Court Judge makes regular contributions with students to the wider academic life of the School.
 Our strong links with the legal profession allows our students to gain key insights into building and shaping their career.

 The Graduate School provides an exclusive postgraduate hub that values the needs of our postgraduate students.
 Based in the beautifully restored and remodelled Victorian Lynn library, this fully-accessible space has modern, hi-tech meeting and group study rooms, a silent study area and social spaces creating a vibrant hub for intellectual exchange and collaboration.
-Queen’s was ranked 3rd worldwide for our Graduate School.
-(Times and Sunday Times Good University Guide 2019)
+Queen’s was ranked one of the top 10 most beautiful historic universities in the UK (QS World University Rankings 2022).

 Our careers team offer one to one guidance, employability skills sessions, eg. CV writing and interview technique and job search advice.
 Recruitment fairs and presentations from a variety of employers and alumni also help our students gain important insights to help shape their future career.
 The Graduate School provides high-quality, transdisciplinary training and personal skills development programmes that aim to make our students stand out in an increasingly competitive local and global job market.

 The award winning Law Society of Queen's University Belfast is one of the largest academic societies on campus, aimed at providing members with the best academic and careers support for Law students and for those with an interest in a legal career, as well as a vibrant and entertaining social calendar throughout the academic year.